skinny97214/TheHeretic/_posts/2013-03-01-a-players,-superstars-and-ninjas.md

 For me there is nothing, literally nothing, more rewarding than working with these individuals.
 They inspire me, they challenge me and they bring out the very best in me.

-When it comes to finding your cofounders, your initial team or making those oh-so important first hires **don't settle for anything less** than the very best people you can find.
-If their intellect, their energy and drive scare you - they are the right people for your endeavor.
+When it comes to finding your cofounders, your initial team or making those oh-so important first hires don't settle for anything less than the very best people you can find.
+If their intellect, their energy and drive scare the shit out of you – they are the right people for your endeavor.

+**Don't settle for anything less.
+You owe it to your venture.**